H4CK3RPR0/HACKERPRO/README.md

 <br/>

-Type `HACKERPRO` or `HACKERPRO` from anywhere in your terminal to open Tool-X.
+Type `HACKERPRO` or `heckerpro` from anywhere in your terminal to open https://github.com/H4CK3RPR0/HACKERPRO.

 ------------------------------------------------------------------------